Adobe Creative Cloud and Adobe Document Cloud (Adobe Acrobat) General Information and License Restrictions

 - Error - Subscription Expired

-Select the option to sign in with an Enterprise ID whenever there is a prompt to log in.
-Enter duke.edu, then press enter.
+When prompted to log in.
+Enter your Duke firstname.lastname@example.org as the email address, then press enter.
 This will redirect you to the Duke netID sign in for authentication.